meta-llama/llama-recipes/recipes/use_cases/agents/langchain/README.md

 # LangChain <> Llama3 Cookbooks

 LLM agents use [planning, memory, and tools](https://lilianweng.github.io/posts/2023-06-23-agent/) to accomplish tasks.

-Agents can empower llama3 we important new capabilities.
+Agents can empower llama3 with important new capabilities.
 Here, we will show how to give llama3 the ability to perform web search, as well as multi-modality: image generation (text-to-image), image analysis (image-to-text), and voice (text-to-speech) tools!

-LangChain offers several different ways to implement agents with Llama 3.
+LangChain offers several different ways to implement agents with Llama 3:

-We will show 3 different approaches:

 (1) `Tool calling agent` - Uses [AgentExecutor](https://python.langchain.com/docs/modules/agents/quick_start/) with [tool-calling](https://python.langchain.com/docs/integrations/chat/) versions of Llama 3.